Butternut Squash Soup Recipe

 You can make it ahead and warm it for guests or freeze it and save it for a rainy night.
 Place in an airtight container and store for up to 3 months!
 Frozen soups can lose a little flavor, so make sure you adjust the seasoning with salt and pepper before serving.

-If you enjoyed this Butternut Squash Soup recipe, check out these easy soup recipes:
+Check out these easy soup recipes:

 CONNECT WITH SAVORY EXPERIMENTS!